brunoluz/big_file_visualizer/README.md

 2. app.py: provides a command line interface to use the big_file_handler.py.
 3. file_creator.py: file creation tool used to test this application.
 4. tests/test_*.py: unit tests to ensure the expected results from this application.

+## Further considerations - Next steps
+- Trying to make the 100 lines buffer work for small files (99 lines or less) has increased the code complexity and has no real value.
+This code could become more simpler if the buffer were used only for files bigger than 100 lines.
+- The buffer is "feeded" while the pointer navigates through the file.
+To increase performance, the next version of this code could arrive in the wanted line and only after that feed the buffer.
+This approach will increase performance.
+- To have great gains on performance, when the program starts, a background process could be started to map the line breaks on an index.
+Using an index would prevent reading the file from beginning every time a buffer is needed to load.